rougetimelord/brainfuck/README.md

 Brainfuck.js:
 * Exposes setup(String code) which creates a token list and a jump table, and interpreter(Array code, Object jumptable) which interprets brainfuck code
+* The io object includes two functions, io.o for output and io.i for input.
+The object can be overwritten as needed so you can use any i/o methods you want.

 ### TODO
 * Add code head display